 Enhancements to the Builtin Contact Form

 The form also integrates your knowledge base content into the question submission process.
-This gives your customers a chance for self-service before submitting their question.
+This gives your customers a chance for self-service before submitting their questions.

 Learn more about the customer engagement centers in the iService User Guide.